fuzzysteve/CREST-Market-Downloader/README.md

 Now also needs a cacert.pem file in the same directory as the script.
 In part, so it packages nicely with pyinstaller.

 https://www.fuzzwork.co.uk/resources/CrestDownloader.zip for a packaged version, just configure the downloader.ini

+The filter file format is one typeid per line.
+To clear the filter, once set, go to the filter dialog and hit cancel.